Tianji-Server/noisium/README.md

 - C2ME: every world generation thread runs faster.
 The biome population multithreading is also done in a much better/more performant way in C2ME, so it's been removed from Noisium since `v1.0.2`.
 It's suggested to run C2ME alongside Noisium for even better world generation performance.
 - Distant Horizons: Noisium speeds up LOD world generation threads, since LOD generation depends on Minecraft's world generation speed.
+- ReTerraForged: RTF has built-in compatibility with Noisium, to fully utilize the optimisations during RTF world generation.

 ### Incompatibilities